-This course emphasizes the consolidation of literacy, communication, and critical and creative thinking skills necessary for success in the workplace and in daily life.
-Students will analyse informational, graphic, and literary texts and create oral, written, and media texts in a variety of forms for workplace-related and practical purposes.
-An important focus will be on using language accurately and organizing ideas and information coherently.
-The course is intended to prepare students for the workplace and active citizenship.
+This course emphasizes the development of literacy, communication, and critical and creative thinking skills necessary for success in academic and daily life.
+Students will analyse challenging literacy texts from various periods, countries, and cultures, as well as a range of informational and graphic texts, and create oral, written, and media texts in a variety of forms.
+An important focus will be on using language with precision and clarity and incorporating stylistic devices appropriately and effectively.
+The course is intended to prepare students for the compulsory Grade 12 university or college preparation course.